 Employee engagement represents the level of commitment employees feel toward their employers and their jobs.
 The higher the level of engagement, the more likely an employee will go the extra mile to perform well and be an advocate for the company.

-- When a manager focuses on someone’s strengths, the likelihood of that person becoming disengaged drops to a mere one percent.
+- When a manager focuses on someone’s strengths, the likelihood of that person becoming disengaged drops to a mere 1%.

-- When a manager focuses on someone’s weaknesses, the likelihood of disengagement rises to 22 percent.
+- When a manager focuses on someone’s weaknesses, the likelihood of disengagement rises to 22%.

-- When a manager ignores someone, the likelihood of disengagement rises to 40 percent.
+- When a manager ignores someone, the likelihood of disengagement rises to 40%.

 Provide Recognition, Rewards, and Career Development

 What all this shows is that if you carefully define who you are and what you want, if you select your people to be aligned with your core values, if you listen carefully to what they want from their jobs, if you provide them with the guidance they want, and if you give them the recognition and rewards they deserve, you can greatly reduce turnover, enhance engagement, and improve productivity.
 And that is proven to increase profits.